Is there a closing date for recruitment?

 Is there a fitness test?
 If so, what kind of thing does it involve?

-There is a fitness test which is a multi-stage 'bleep' test.
+There is a fitness test which is a multi-stage fitness test also known as the 'bleep' test.
 You will find all the information about the fitness test in our 'Selection Process' section.

-How early is the fitness test in the selection process?
+How many fitness tests are there in the selection process?

-The initial fitness test is very early in the process, and there is normally a final fitness test at the end, depending on how long your application has taken.
+There is an initial fitness test followed by a final fitness test at the end of the selection process prior to appointment, depending on how long your application has taken.

 How does the second interview differ from the first if they are both competency based with the same topics?